Ready to make an appointment?

 As the first stage of periodontal disease, gingivitis occurs when plaque and its by-products irritate the gums, making them tender and inflamed and causing them to bleed.

 With periodontitis, plaque hardens into calculus or tartar, and as it builds up, gums begin to recede from the teeth.
 Deeper pockets form between gums and teeth, and these spaces are filled with bacteria and pus.
 The gums become very irritated and inflamed and bleed easily.
 This may cause slight to moderate bone loss.

 The teeth lose more support as the gums, bones and periodontal ligament continue to wear away.
 Unless treated, the affected teeth will loosen and may be lost.
 Generally, moderate to severe bone loss is present.

 Our NC dentists base our periodontal disease treatments on the severity of the disease.
 In this case, it’s likely we will recommend two regular cleanings.
 And give instructions on improving your daily oral hygiene habits.
 It’s recommended that you schedule regular dental cleanings.

 If the condition of the periodontal disease is advanced, we will perform a special periodontal deep cleaning and disinfection called scaling and root planing.
 This procedure is completed one half of the mouth at a time.
 The section is numbed, and tartar, plaque, and toxins are removed from above and below the gum line, and rough spots on root surfaces are smoothed.

 If the pockets do not heal after scaling and root planing, our dentists may suggest periodontal surgery.

 Did you know it only takes 24 hours for plaque to turn into calculus or tartar?
-If you are prone to periodontal disease, regular cleanings at home are especially important for your dental health.
+If you are prone to this disease, regular cleanings at home are especially important for your dental health.
 After scaling and root planing treatment, our dentists recommend that you come in four times a year to one of our North Carolina locations for optimal periodontal disease maintenance to keep your gum disease at bay.
 Also having white teeth does not mean you don’t have cavities.